 There are other smaller stock exchanges in the world but they are less common to run into.

-Stock exchange symbols shouldn't be confused with indexes (DAX, DOW JONES, etc.) that are based on some stocks traded there.
+Stock exchange symbols shouldn’t be confused with market indexes (S&P 500, DAX, DOW JONES, etc.) that is based on some stocks traded there.